- TAX INFO

 If you received a distribution from an IRA (before age 591/2 and retiring) and rolled the entire distribution (100 percent) into a Roth IRA directly, or within 60 days, the distribution is not taxable income for PA purposes.
 If you did not roll the entire distribution into another IRA, you must report PA-taxable income to the extent the distribution exceeds your contributions that is apportionable thereto.

-If you received a distribution from an annuity that is not an employer-sponsored retirement plan, see Annuities, Life Insurance, or Endowment Contracts on this page.
+If you received a distribution from an annuity that is not an employer-sponsored retirement plan, see Annuities, Life Insurance, or Endowment Contracts on Page 14.

 LINE 1b.
 UNREIMBURSED EMPLOYEE BUSINESS EXPENSES

-IMPORTANT: The Department has the legal authority to request evidence that your expenses are allowable for PA purposes.
+CAUTION!
+IMPORTANT: The department has the legal authority to request evidence that your expenses are allowable for PA purposes.

 LINE 1c.
 NET COMPENSATION